rp4rk/focused-will/legendaries.md

 ### Twins of the Sun Priestess
 https://www.wowhead.com/spell=336897/twins-of-the-sun-priestess

 Fairly self explanatory, allows you to cast Power Infusion without completely losing the effect yourself.
 This effect sucked in Legion, but may be powerful if you require a burst of DPS and healing at the same time.
-M+ players should consider crafting this first, as the Prideful affix is a good example of where bursting damage and healing together is a good idea.
+M+ players should consider crafting this first, as bursts of damage requirement and healing intake are commonly linked together.

 Choose the helmet slot for this legendary.